orderlymeds/hiring/README.md

 - Ideas and priorities flow from across the company.
 - Big initiatives are planned into 4-8 week releases.
-- Progress is tracked in two-week cycles.
 - Merged PRs auto-deploy to staging and production via chatops.
-- Recorded work in progress demos are shared with the company.
+- Recorded work (shipped or WIP) demos are shared with the company.

+## Upcoming projects

+- New patient health screening workflow and integration with medical partners
+- New patient portal for order tracking, payments, and user settings

 ## Our hiring process

 - Apply via email
-- 15-minute onboarding call with the hiring manager
+- 25-minute onboarding call with the hiring manager
-- 60-minute asychronous offline exercise
+- 90-minute asynchronous offline exercise
-- 60-minute sychronous pair programming session
+- 80-minute synchronous pair programming session
+- 60-minute culture-fit interview
 - 45-minute work history interview
-- 45-minute culture-fit interview
 - Offer letters concurrent with background checks